 In addition to our position on Freedom of Expression, OSU commits to the following purpose, priorities and philosophy of campus response to protest (PDF).

-For more information about specific principles, consult the Documents to support campus protest (PDF).
+For more information about specific principles, consult the summary of OSU policies and the reference guide to support campus protest (PDF).

 1 Free speech law is highly context-specific and complex.
 OSU employees with legal questions about how free speech applies to particular scenarios should contact the OSU Office of General Counsel (541-737-2472).
 OSU students with questions should contact the Office of the Dean of Student Life.